siteknower/crystisAngular/README.md

 -------------
 crystis is an Angular library that allows you to display Crystal Reports directly within your Angular applications.
-It’s the only known solution globally that bridges the gap between Crystal Reports and Angular frameworks, making it a game-changer for developers looking to incorporate advanced reporting capabilities, to our knowledge.
+It’s the only known solution globally that bridges the gap between Crystal Reports and Angular frameworks, making it a game-changer for developers looking to incorporate advanced reporting capabilities.

 Check out the live demo of **crystis** [here](https://www.siteknower.com/sample1).